Craft in London Fields - Candle Making With Earl Of East London

 This couple are all about celebrating the exciting creative neighbourhood that surrounds them.
 Paul and Niko have managed to create a wonderfully collaborative space, capturing the perfect balance between studio, store and community.

-After exploring hand-poured candle making techniques with soy wax as a creative outlet, Paul and Niko began to experiment with essentials oils with a view to create deeply evocative scents, inspired by their love of travel.
+After exploring hand-poured candle making techniques with soy wax as a creative outlet, Paul and Niko began to experiment with essentials oils with a view to creating deeply evocative scents, inspired by their love of travel.
 They now produce seven signature candle fragrances in three different sizes, all produced by hand in their in-store workshop.
 The team operate behind a window to the rest of the Bonds store, which allows a real insiders glimpse into the making process.

 Paul and Niko have created a fantastic range of heady fragrances for their candles.
-My favourites that I left with had to be Strand - which took influences from Scandinavia (Imagine radiant Danish sunsets and Baltic sea breezes with notes of mandarin rind, seaweed and birch wood ), as well as Atlas Cedar - inspired by the peaceful Berber villages in the Atlas Mountains.
+The favourites that I left with had to be Strand - which took influences from Scandinavia (Imagine radiant Danish sunsets and Baltic sea breezes with notes of mandarin rind, seaweed and birch wood ), as well as Atlas Cedar - inspired by the peaceful Berber villages in the Atlas Mountains.
 Each candle is made from non-GMO eco wax and self-trimming cotton wicks, ensuring a clean burn and great scent throw.
 I'm also really looking forward to trying out one of Paul and Niko's candle making workshops, which I hear are not to be missed.

 Leave a comment